pathtofile/azupload/README.md

 # AzUpload

 Simple project that takes arbitrary JSON from stdin (1 per line) and uploads it to Azure Monitor.
 This can be used to pipe JSON for a programs stdout into Azure Monitor, without needing to 'cache' it to disk.

 I don't think the Microsoft-supplied tools can easily read from stdin, however this was mostly an execuse to learn Go.

+I'm using this to send [Tracee events](https://github.com/aquasecurity/tracee/tree/main/tracee-ebpf) to Azure.

 # Setup
 In Azure, first create a Log Analytics workspace.